dkdkkim/dkdkkim.github.io/_posts/2022-10-21-vit-on-small.md

 ---
 layout: post
-title: Vision Transformer Training on Small Datasets
+title: How to Train Vision Transformer Training on Small Datasets
 date:   2022-10-21 00:00:00
 description: Proposed method serves as an effective weights initialization to successfully train ViTs from scratch, thus eliminating the need for large-scale pre-training.
 tags: review